oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 ## Introduction

-This lab describes how to use the REST API service endpoints included in `add_replication_reporting_curl.sh` script to automatically set up an Oracle GoldenGate processes on the source (`depl_north`) and target (`depl_south`) deployments.
+This lab describes how to use the REST API service endpoints included in `add_replication_activeactive_curl.sh` script to automatically set up Oracle GoldenGate processes on the source (`depl_north`) and target (`depl_south`) deployments.

 The source deployment `depl_north` is connected to the <b>DBNORTH</b> PDB and the `depl_south` deployment is connected to the <b>DBSOUTH</b> PDB.
 The deployments are already created in the environment.

-Check the business reports using the <strong>`check_replication_reporting_curl.sh`</strong> script.
-You can use the `source_dml_operations.sh` script to add records to the source database and view the Extract Statistics to confirm that the committed transactions were captured.
-Then you can run the `source_target_select.sh` script to replicate the changes on the target database.
-Delete the data replication environment using the <strong>`delete_replication_reporting_curl.sh`</strong>.
+Check if the bidirectional replication works correctly using the <strong>`check_replication_activeactive_curl.sh`</strong> script.
+You can use the `dbnorth_dml_operations.sh` and `dbsouth_dml_operations.sh` scripts to add records to the DBNORTH and DBSOUTH databases and view the Extract Statistics to confirm that the committed transactions were captured.

+To check on the bidirectional replication for an active active set up, you need to prevent data looping or data duplication while replicating data from DBNORTH to DBSOUTH and from DBSOUTH to DBNORTH.
+To check this for a bidirectional replication, run the `dbnorth_select.sh` script to replicate records from `DBNORTH` to `DBSOUTH` and then run the `dbsouth_select.sh` script to replicate records from `DBSOUTH` to `DBNORTH`.

+After you have completed testing this scenario, using the REST API service endpoints, you must remove this replication setup so that you can test the same steps using the Admin Client.
+To delete this environment, use the <strong>`delete_replication_activeactive_curl.sh`</strong>.

 The source deployment <strong>`depl_north`</strong> is connected to the <strong>`DBNORTH`</strong> PDB and the <strong>`depl_south`</strong> deployment is connected to the <strong>`DBSOUTH`</strong> PDB.
 The deployments are already created in the environment.